-Yourcounty completed a major review of the quantity and quality of its content during 2014.
-When we evaluated what the most successful part of our website was our audience highlighted our local job and employment pages (independent recruitment resources featuring employers sorted by district or recruitment sector).
+The review of the quantity and quality of Yourcounty content has been completed.
+When we evaluated what the most successful part of our website was, our audience highlighted our local job and employment pages (independent recruitment resources featuring employers sorted by district or recruitment sector).
 This aspect of the website was regarded as being "the most useful" component.
-We have continued to strengthen our coverage in this area, if you can't find what you're looking for, please let us know.
+We have continued to strengthen our coverage in this area, if you can't find what you're looking for please let us know.

 Welcome to Yourcounty, home of the Kent website since 1999.
-In the last 15 years we have experienced a great many changes but our philosophy remains the same; we aspire to be fiercely independent, a little quirky and committed to excellence.
+In the last 18 years we have experienced a great many changes, but our philosophy remains the same; we aspire to be independent, a little quirky and committed to excellence.
 We are a user driven website so your feedback is always welcome.
-Our 2014 review helped shaped the information you now find on these pages, but we see our development as a gradual evolution, we will continue to build our coverage according to your needs.
+Our major review helped shaped the information you now find on these pages, but we see our development as evolution rather than revolution.
+Yourcounty will continue to build its coverage according to the needs of its audience.

 Yourcounty publishes local news and business features covering a wide range of subject matter, anything in fact that might be of interest to our audience.
 Recent stories have included: New housing development at Kings Hill.
 Pension Reforms, could changes to pension legislation be a catalist for increased divorce rates.
 More direct trains to France from Ashford, Law Commission Report into the future of divorce law, news regarding the merger of two local security firms and more about the Newnham Court Shopping Village Scheme.
 Also watch out for our strange but true and Kent 51 features covering perplexing national news including a pyramid shape found on Ceres!